Subclass 188 Significant Investor Stream

 Much like the “Emerging Companies” component, the balancing investment fund may invest in derivatives only where said investment is made for risk management purposes only.
 Such investments must also not constitute a speculative investment.

 Permanent residency is a huge step for any prospective migrant.
 Business skilled visas necessitate a greater degree of commitment and assumption of risk when compared to most other pathways.
 This inherent risk is further compounded by the relative complexity of legislation surrounding the granting of such visas.
-Due to these realities, obtaining the right kind of assistance from the right sources is paramount.
+Due to these realities, obtaining the right kind of assistance from the right sources is paramount as the scheme largely necessitates a high degree of professional assistance.

-As experienced and accredited legal practitioners within the area of migration law, Visaplan is well situated to assist you in achieving your migration goals.
+As experienced legal practitioners, specialising within the area of business migration, Visa plan is well situated to assist you in achieving your migration goals.
 Our extensive professional networks can assist in identifying financial service providers with the credentials to manage your SIV significant investment fund.
-The rules governing your SIV fund are esoteric and unique to the Australian business skilled migration scheme.
-The importance of engaging the right fund manager cannot be overstated.
+The rules governing your SIV fund are esoteric and unique to the Australian business skilled migration scheme and so the importance of engaging the right fund manager cannot be overstated.

 Ensuring compliance with investment guidelines is crucial to your transition to Subclass 888.
 As such, it is imperative that you make detailed inquiries to your prospective fund manager to ensure they are both competent and prepared to work with your migration agent in ensuring compliance of your fund.